tmokhele/chatapp/README.md

 A Socket.io Chat Example Using TypeScript
 =========================================

-This repository contains server & client side code using `TypeScript` language
+This repository contains server & client side code using `TypeScript` language.
+SpringBoot Application for Rest Services to save and retrieve chats.
+Firebase for authentication and database

 # Running Server and Client locally